MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 1. Under **Choose columns**, select the list of columns that is used in page.

     > [!NOTE]
-    > Only a column with multi line text is available to choose.
+    > Only a column with multiline text is available to choose.

 1. Select **Next** and review the selection.
 1. Choose **Save** to submit the changes.